GereyTatarkhanov/widget_gallery/README.md

 - Expandable (The custom expandable widget like ExpansionTile but more simple) (This widget is not in the screenshots because it is invisible and child is required).
 - Carousel (Carousel slider widget without any packages);
+- InheritedAdvanced (The reduced version of Provider.
+Look at example in the folder)

 You can see the examples below.